neddie99/sni-proxy/README.md

 The optional `ip_family` map forces matching domains to use IPv4 or IPv6.
 Supported values are `ipv4` and `ipv6`.
 When used without a `hosts` entry, the proxy dials with `tcp4` or `tcp6`, which constrains DNS resolution to that address family.
 When used with `hosts`, the configured IP address must match the forced family.

 The optional `outbound_ip` map binds matching upstream connections to a specific local source IP address.
+Values can be a single IP address or a CIDR prefix.
+When a CIDR prefix is configured, the proxy picks a random source IP from that prefix for each upstream connection.
+For IPv4 prefixes larger than `/31`, network and broadcast addresses are skipped.
 This only affects outbound connections to upstream servers; the proxy still listens on all configured listen addresses.
 If `outbound_ip` is used with `ip_family` or `hosts`, all configured addresses for that domain must use the same IP family.

+The selected outbound IP must be usable by the operating system.
+On Linux, that usually means the address is assigned to the host, or the system is configured to allow non-local source binding.

 ## Flags